fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 .. note::

-	Despite invites being unique to each survey, the Address Book is global across the entireity of the account, and thus any email addresses added for 1 survey, will remain static on the account until "Deleted"
+	Despite invites being unique to each survey, the Address Book is global across the entirety of the account, and thus any email addresses added for 1 survey, will remain static on the account until "Deleted"

 .. image:: ../../resources/invites/add_contacts.png
 	:scale: 70%